 How can families get involved at EPIC?

 Families are a vital part of the EPIC community, and we work hard to bridge the gap between home and school.
 We welcome families to EPIC for monthly celebrations honoring students’ academic and behavioral successes, such as publishing parties, music recitals, and math museums.
 We also hold a monthly Parent University, offering workshops on topics ranging from sensory needs to writing to crisis management.
-During COVID-19, these events happen over Zoom.
-Before the pandemic, we hosted regular parent-staff mixers, which we’re looking forward to resuming in the future.
+Additionally, we host quarterly Parent-Staff Mixers and Coffees with Katerina, which give the community an opportunity to mingle and connect in a more personal, informal setting.

 When is the best time to apply?

 While we accept applications on a rolling basis, most spots are filled between the months of February and April.

 EPIC is a full-day, ten-month program that runs from 9 am to 3 pm, September through June.

 How old must my child be to attend EPIC?

 Students must turn five by December 31 of their kindergarten year.

 What are EPIC's 2021 COVID Safety Guidelines?

 You can read our full COVID-19 Safety Guidelines on this page.